aschneem/Job-Matcher/README.md

 8. Make the application more configurable and easier to configure from the UI
 9. Add actual logging
 10. Create and save better metrics about searches to make it easier to determine if they are working as intended
+11. Create a Google Apps Script web app to inspect emails about applications to automate tracking
+12. Improve deduplication of job posts beyond the exact content match